Sometimes, you just need a walk to clear your head... but you end up losing your mind in the process.

 - Flashback sequences in The Magician King reveal that, after failing her last chance to get into Brakebills and despairingly abandoning her desire to learn magic, Julia Wicker took to obsessively walking across town, usually while remaining glued to her smartphone and instinctively dodging obstacles.
 Quite apart from being the first indication that her apparent recovery from depression wasn't so successful as it first seemed, her walking ultimately led her to a Hedge-Wizard safehouse, and from there, right into learning serious magic - resulting in even more Sanity Slippage.

-- In Repeat, Brad Cohen grows increasingly depressed as over the course of multiple lifetimes.
-In the aftermath of a failed attempt to reunite with his wife, he takes a long, despairing and largely directionless walk down to Lake Michigan, during which he takes off all his clothes and screams at the sky.
+- In Repeat, Brad Cohen grows increasingly depressed over the course of multiple lifetimes, and in the aftermath of a failed attempt to reunite with his wife, he takes a long, despairing and largely directionless walk down to Lake Michigan, during which he takes off all his clothes and screams at the sky.
 From here, Brad's sanity is in free-fall.

 - One chapter of The Stand discusses the fact that a good chunk of the people who were immune to the apocalyptic superflu virus end up dying anyway due to "those ole emergency room blues" - in other words, bad luck.
 One, a man in his fifties, used to jog for the sake of his health prior to the plague; however, now that the plague has killed off all his friends and family, he's ultimately reduced to jogging obsessively around his neighbourhood - partly as a coping strategy but mostly because he has absolutely nothing else to do.
 By the end, his demons have gotten the better of him and he is now running in a blind, obsessive panic until at last his heart gives out after nearly six hours of non-stop running; to his immense relief, he drops dead on the spot.